-Touching your partner will speak volumes about the love that you have for them.
+Touching your partner will speak volumes about your love for them.

 #4 – Be kind.

-She set the intention to be kind that very day and it has brought them back together in a very meaningful way.
+She intended to be kind that day, and it has brought them back together in a very meaningful way.

 #5 – Give them freedom.

 Often, amidst the chaos of every day life, we cling to our partners as a life raft, needing them with us always to keep us from drowning in the messiness.
-This clinginess can actually drive someone away, however, because your partner will become resentful of your need to constantly have them by your side.
+However, this clinginess can drive someone away because your partner will resent your need to constantly have them by your side.

-Both of you should have some time away from the chaos, regularly, sometimes together and sometimes apart.
-We were all individuals once, before we became a couple and then a family, and it’s important to nurture that individual in ourselves, so that we can be a better partner and a better parent.
+You should have some time away from the chaos, regularly, together and sometimes apart.
+We were all individuals once before we became a couple and then a family, and it’s important to nurture that individual in ourselves, so that we can be a better partner and parent.

 I know that looking for ways to make your husband feel love can feel like a lot of effort and something what will add a lot of stress to your life.

-Stop for a minute and try to imagine what it would feel like to love and feel loved by your partner, every day, as you navigate through this crazy world.
-Pretty good, don’t you think?
+Stop for a minute and try to imagine what it would feel like to love and feel loved by your partner every day, as you navigate this crazy world.
+Pretty good.